Susan Sutton Trio Reviews

 performing artist and as a composer on this, her seventh album.

-Reliance on Latin jazz has declined and the play list has been opened
+Reliance on Latin jazz has declined and the play list has been

 up to include compositions other than just her own.
-The result is both
+The result is

 greater variety and opportunity for Sutton to use her interpretative

 skills and to solidify her place as a multi-dimensional performer.
-She

-also shows a somewhat distinctive piano technique with the way she uses
+also shows a somewhat distinctive piano technique with the way she

 her right hand.
-She employs it not only to move the melody along, but
+She employs it not only to move the melody along,

 to improvise as well.
-There are times when one can barely discern the
+There are times when one can barely discern

 presence of her left hand.
-This why the bass player is so important in
+This why the bass player is so important

 her scheme of things.
 She was wise to have brought on Naim Satya